AmarTabakovic/AmarTabakovic-Hugo/content/projects/amartabakovic-ch/index.md

 {{% section %}}

-## Fast build times
+## Static site building

-A main advantage of using Hugo is its incredibly fast build speeds.
+The main advantage of using Hugo is its incredibly fast build speeds.
+It compiles markdown files to HTML files, which can then be served statically.
+There is no need for a database like MySQL to serve the content from a server, which also increases the security, since there is no exploitable system.

 {{% /section %}}